sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 If you were able to get things working up to this point then congratulations!
 You have control of an extremely powerful image classifier.
 If you have problems that involve the classes this model was trained for then you're ready to go!
 This however may not be the case.
 Let's try some other images, preferably from a new dataset.
 The ones below come from the [caltech101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).

-{% include image.html url="http://imgur.com/EctmWg8.jpg" description="stegosaurus" size="300" %}{% include image.html url="http://imgur.com/IPqyll1.jpg" description="dolphin" size="300" %}{% include image.html url="http://imgur.com/qDnDiIt.jpg" description="pyramids" size="300" %}
+<center>{% include image.html url="http://imgur.com/EctmWg8.jpg" description="stegosaurus" size="300" %}</center>

+    0.9998 triceratops
+    0.0000 sunscreen

-You probably don't need to classify that x image was a forklift or y image was a panda.
-You probably have images in mind that you want to classify.
+What is we wanted a dinosaur classifier and wanted to classify a stegosaurus, or another nontriceratops dinosaur?
+You probably don't want or need to classify a forklift or giant panda and you probably have images in mind that you would like to classify.
 What can we do about this?
 We have this large, powerful model that we would like to use but it doesn't classify what we want.
 Thankfully there's a method we can use to take advantage of this model and it's learned features, called Transfer Learning.

 ## Transfer Learning

 ![alt text](https://github.com/sdeck51/sdeck51.github.io/raw/master/images/inception2.png)

 Transfer Learning is a method where we transfer what a model has learned into a new classifier, one which we define on our own.
+We are interested in Inception v3's learned kernels.
+Since they can classify the 1000 classes it was given these kernels can most likely classify other classes.
 If we want to classify different types of birds then we know that this model will benefit that as it has trained on birds and has learned features from that.
-What we're going to do is remove the last fully connected layer and classification layer and create a new one.
+What we're going to do is create a new classification layer with the number of classes defined by us and attach it to inception v3.
 This process takes a few steps to optimally perform.
-We're dealing with a very large model and training it can take a lot of time if we're not clever about how to handle it.
+Remember, we're dealing with a very large model and training it can take a lot of time if we're not clever about how to handle it.

-What we'll be doing is in essence training a very small classification network.
-The input of this network however will be an output from the inception model.
-The inception model has so many generalized features that they can be used beyond the classes it was trained for, so we are going to have new data to classify, and classify quickly!

-The input our network will be taking in will come from what is called the "bottleneck" layer.
-This layer comes right before the classification layer, so you can imagine we are just replacing classification layers.
-Putting images through the model up to this layer can take quite a bit of time for larger datasets.
-One of the datasets I classify took over 20 minutes to pass each image into the network.
-If we want to train our new network for several epochs(an epoch meaning every image has passed through the network) then this will take time.
-What we can do though is since passing each image through inception will yield the same output, we can run them through once, and then just use these "bottleneck values".
+What we'll be doing is in essence training a small classification network.
+The input of this network will not be images, but an intermediate staged output from the inception model.
+This intermediate stage is called the "bottleneck" layer.
+This layer comes right before the classification layer, so you can understand we're simply replacing the classification layer with one we defined.
+Putting images through the model up to this layer can take quite a bit of time for larger datasets(One set was roughly 30 minutes for one pass of every image).
+If we want to train our new network for several epochs(an epoch meaning every image has passed through the network) then this will take hours to run.
+One technique we can use though is caching.
+Since we are passing each image through Inception v3 several times it'll yield the same output.
+We're not touching the weights of the original network, so what we're going to do is pass each image through inception v3 once, extract the bottleneck output for each image, and then cache that data.
+Then when we start training out model, we'll use these new bottleneck values instead of the original images.
+This will save use magnitudes of time.

 To obtain bottleneck values we need to have access to the bottleneck tensor in the model.
-With this tensor we can run a session where we return the output of the bottleneck tensor.
+With this tensor we can run a session where we return the output of the bottleneck "tensor".
+This tensor is called 'pool_3:0', so we can run a session with this tensor and get the output from the jpeg tensor input.

 {% highlight python %}
 def getBottleneckValues(image_path):